 Share this Post

-A workplace culture of fear is never normal
+A fear-based work culture is never normal

 We could not believe our eyes.
 It was really, prominently on the front page of the NRC: "Fear can become normal in an organization"

-What causes a fear based culture?
+What causes a fear-based work culture?

 We see a number of causes for this: